Catalina Achim, Associate Professor

 Honors

-2006 Sloan Research Fellowship Award
+2006 Sloan Research Fellowship

-2004 NSF Career Award
+2004 NSF-CAREER Award

-2003 Camille Dreyfus Teacher-Scholar Award
+2003 Camille-Dryfus Teacher-Scholar Award

 2001 NIH National Research Service Award